-What compels me to stay the course with our memoir, Together Through Korea and Alzheimer's, when I could be working on the next book?
+What compels me to stay the course with our memoir, Together Through Korea and Alzheimer's?

 It has become crystal clear to me, based upon the broad variety of comments from readers, that Dick's life inspires people.